Amidst Guedes' criticism, IMF announces end of representation in Brazil | Economy

 In the note confirming the closing of the office, the IMF says it expects the maintenance of relations with the Brazilian government.

-“We hope that the high quality of the Fund’s staff involvement with Brazilian authorities will continue as we work closely to support Brazil in strengthening its economic policy and institutional settings,” he said.
+“We hope that the high quality of the Fund’s staff involvement with Brazilian authorities will continue, as we work closely to support Brazil in strengthening its economic policy and institutional configurations,” he said in a press release.

-In a statement released on Thursday, the Ministry of Economy said that it “communicated” to the IMF that “it will no longer be necessary” for the fund to maintain its office in Brazil as of July of next year.

-“The Fund only maintains offices in countries with which it has an active program, which makes the maintenance of an office in the country obsolete.
-In the case of Brazil, the last financial agreement with the IMF took place in 2002 and was paid in advance in 2005.
-Brazil today he is a creditor of the IMF”, says the note.

 Last month, the Economic Policy Secretariat of the Ministry of Economy estimated a 5.1% increase for the Brazilian economy this year.